 You don’t have to get anything at them if you don’t want.

 Go in them to get some insight into the local culture and cuisine by comparing their menus to the ones back home.
 Check what types of chocolate bars McDonald’s uses in their McFlurrys.
-(In Geneva they had Toblerone!).
+(In Geneva they had Toblerone and in South Africa there’s a neon green lime flavor.)
 See what unusual spices Starbucks adds to their coffee.
 And compare the prices to the ones back home and other countries you’ve been, just like the Economist does so with their Big Mac index.

 As an added bonus, Starbucks and McDonalds have clean public restrooms and free wifi.

 Every list of “best travel tips and tricks” is right that you should keep an open mind about the people you come across.
 Judging people you don’t know is bad.
 That’s literally pre-judgment, a.k.a. prejudice.

 But post-judge away.

 Dig into what led this person you’re meeting to act, believe, dress, think, or smell different than you.
 There are no exact answers, so you’ll have to judge for yourself.
 Doing so is how you enhance understanding of the world and learn to be a better person yourself.

 For example, we made the mistake of pre-judging Osmin Hernandez, a celebrity fitness trainer we improbably befriended in Colombia.

 We initially thought he was a loud-mouthed, wannabe celebrity meathead, but then we realized there was wisdom in his non-stop chatter and ended up learning some valuable lessons about fitness, marketing, and life in general.